The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 Not Using a Spotter

 Using a spotter is important for ensuring your safety during the bench press.
-A spotter can help you lift heavier weights safely and can also assist you in the event that you're unable to complete a rep.
+When attempting heavy weights, having a spotter is crucial to ensure safety and prevent accidents.
+A spotter can help you lift heavier weights safely and can also assist you in the event that you’re unable to complete a rep.

 Having a spotter also allows you to train to failure or perform negative sets.